-Despite already diversifying into mineral water Radnor Hills is still a working farm.
+The proposal is a farm diversification scheme.
 The business wishes to further improve the sustainability of the farm to ensure they are utilising available resources to provide renewable energy, together with gaining an additional farm income by reducing the reliance on imported electricity and for the future proofing of the business against future raises in electricity tariff.
-The business proposal is supported by National, Regional and Local planning policy.
+The farms proposal is supported by National, Regional and Local planning policy.

-The generation of renewable electricity through the operation of the proposed solar scheme would benefit the applicant and help secure the future of the business.
+The generation of renewable electricity through the operation of the proposed solar scheme would benefit the applicant and help secure the future of the family farm.